 A retail lease is usually granted for premises where the permitted use of the premises is predominantly for the sale and supply of goods and/or services.

-Unlike their commercial counterpart, retail leases are structured and are regulated (in Victoria) by the Retail Leases Act (Vic) 2003 (“the Act”).
+Retail leases are structured and are regulated (in Victoria) by the Retail Leases Act (Vic) 2003 (“the Act”).
 In comparison to a commercial lease, the Act harmonises the playing field between the landlord and tenant in the following ways:

 The issue of whether a lease of a premises is commercial or retail had, until 2017, been a contested issue and the subject of debate between landlords and tenants.